PhillipBost/durham-pac-districts-geojson/README.md

 PAC Districts act as community hubs where neighbors, police, and local politicians meet to discuss problems and potential solutions.

-My goal is to create a GeoJSON map of each Durham PAC District as part of my [Durham Hoods](http://durhamhoods.com) project.
+My goal is to create a GeoJSON map of each Durham PAC District as part of my [DurhamHoods.com](http://durhamhoods.com) project.

 |District|Police District         |Community Web Page|Mailing List|Map Resources|
 |:-------|:----------------------:|:----------------:|:----------:|:------------:|